“SIMON Shaps – you’re fired,” said Sir Alan Sugar, and the boss of ITV looked suitably defeated.

 Bell’s mouth froze mid-sales pitch, Salmon said of a vacuum cleaner, “your cleaner will love it”, while Shaps appeared to disown his team midway through.

-Little wonder Sugar wrote them off as “arty farty tossers” while marvelling at how Shaps could keep his “permanent booking at the Ivy restaurant”, when he seemed so indecisive.
+Little wonder Sugar wrote them off as “arty farty tossers” while marvelling at how Shaps could keep his “permanent booking at the Ivy restaurant”.